makeplans/makeplans-api/readme.md

 External_id currently not unique in our database.
 Due to external circrumstances it will remain so until those issues are fixed.
 We plan to constrain external_id to be unique and you should treat it as so.

+National Id No is also currently not unique or used as identificator for a person.

 ## Attributes

 <table>